Imam Abu Hanifa Debates an Atheist

 ONE DAY in the early years of Islam, a foreigner came to a big Muslim city.
 He walked to a central area and declared to the people, “I do not believe that God exists—call your best debater so that I may defeat him, and convince you all as well!”

-The leader of the city announced there would be a debate tonight between this stranger claiming there is no God, and the best Muslim debater of the town: Imam Abu Hanifa.
+The leader of the city announced there would be a debate tonight.
+This stranger who claimed there is no God, would face the best Muslim debater of the town: Imam Abu Hanifa.
 The king quickly sent a boy to invite the Imam for this debate tonight.
 Soon, the boy came back with confirmation, and everyone looked forward to the night’s debate.